 Star Wars namesIt looks like there are some diehard Star Wars fans out there, as a study from BabyCenter revealed that names inspired by the film have rocketed.

 Potentially off the back of the latest film, Star Wars: The Force Awakens, parents seem to be enthusiastic about otherworldly names for their little ones.

-The name Kylo for little boys went up 67% since Kylo Ren became the latest bad guy in the Star Wars universe, while Rey for little girls has become even more popular, going up by 82% this year.
+The name Kylo for little boys went up 67% since Kylo Ren became the latest bad guy in the Star Wars universe, while Rey for little girls has become even more popular, going up by 82% in 2015.

 Other strange names included a boy who was named just the letter 'M', another called 'R', and another called 'T'.
 Alp, Daily, Diamond-Leigh, Egor, Kasper, Lake, Scout, and Sherlock were also registered, proving that television characters new and old continue to have an influence over what parents call their babies.
 One was even called Papa... some big Smurf fans in that particular household we think!

 Favourite food namesWell, it worked for Gwyneth Paltrow and Chris Martin when they chose to call their baby Apple...
 A couple in France also tried to call their baby daughter Nutella - although a judge ruled that it might lead to 'mockery and unpleasant remarks', and decided that Ella was a more appropriate moniker instead.
 Other alternatives could be Cocoa, Cherry or even Chilli if you were feeling adventurous!

 Unusual celebrity baby names